tokenized/docs/protocol-asset-modification.md

             <td class="a10">string</td>
             <td class="a10"></td>
         </tr>
         <tr>
             <td class="a9">Asset ID</td>
             <td class="a10">AssetID</td>
             <td class="a10">32</td>
             <td class="a10">apm2qsznhks23z8d83u41s8019hyri3i</td>
-            <td class="a10">Randomly generated base58 string.
+            <td class="a10"><abbr title="Randomly generated base58 string.
 Each Asset ID should be unique.
 However, a Asset ID is always linked to a Contract that is identified by the public address of the Contract wallet.
 The Asset Type + Asset ID = Asset Code.
-An Asset Code is a human readable idenitfier that can be used in a similar way to a Bitcoin (BSV) address, a vanity identifying label.</td>
+An Asset Code is a human readable idenitfier that can be used in a similar way to a Bitcoin (BSV) address, a vanity identifying label.">Randomly generated base58 string.
+Each Asset ID should be unique.
+Ho ...
+Hover for more</abbr></td>
             <td class="a10">string</td>
             <td class="a10"></td>
         </tr>
         <tr>
             <td class="a9">Asset Revision</td>
             <td class="a10">AssetRevision</td>
             <td class="a10">8</td>
             <td class="a10">0</td>
-            <td class="a10">Counter.
+            <td class="a10"><abbr title="Counter.
 (Subfield cannot be manually changed by Asset Modification Action.
 Only SC can increment by 1 with each AC action.
-SC will reject AM actions where the wrong asset revision has been selected. </td>
+SC will reject AM actions where the wrong asset revision has been selected. ">Counter.
+(Subfield cannot be manually changed by Asset Modification Ac ...
+Hover for more</abbr></td>
             <td class="a10">uint64</td>
             <td class="a10">Cannot be Amended</td>
         </tr>
         <tr>
             <td class="a9">ModificationCount</td>
             <td class="a10">ModificationCount</td>